Mixin vs Interface in Flutter Dart – Complete Guide

 - Name mixins by capability, not entity.

-Logger,Serializable,Validatableare good names.UserMixinis a red flag — it's probably doing too much. - Keep mixins single-purpose.
+Logger,Serializable,Validatableare good names.UserMixinis a red flag. - Keep mixins single-purpose.
 One mixin, one concern.
-If you find yourself writing a mixin with five unrelated methods, split it.
+Five unrelated methods → split it.

 - Prefer abstract classes for public API contracts.
-When you're writing a library or a shared module, use abstract classes as interfaces so consumers know exactly what to implement.
+When writing a library, use abstract classes as interfaces so consumers know exactly what to implement.

 - Use

 implementsfor anything you want to mock in tests.
-This is non-negotiable if you care about testable Flutter code. - Use
+This is non-negotiable for testable Flutter code. - Use

 [Link: Writing Testable Flutter Code with Clean Architecture] — A practical guide to structuring your Flutter app so every layer is independently testable.